Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation: Introduction

-Our main contributions can be summarized as follows: \begin{itemize} \item We propose a novel HIN-based recommendation model, HicRec which combines the representation learning of users' interest from each meta-path and interest composition from intra- and inter-meta-paths into a unified framework.
+Our main contributions can be summarized as follows: \begin{itemize} \item We propose a novel HIN-based recommendation model, HicRec, which combines the representation learning of users' interest from each meta-path and interest composition from intra- and inter-meta-paths into a unified framework.
+A graph neural network is used in the information extraction stage for each meta-path in order to jointly consider both the graph structure and user/item features.

 \item We design two interest composition mechanisms to capture users’ high-order composited interests.
-Intra- and inter-meta-path interest compositions generate new composited interests by combining features within single meta-path interest representation and across different meta-path interest representations.
+Intra- and inter-meta-path interest compositions generate new composited interests by combining features within a single meta-path interest representation and across different meta-path interest representations.

-\item We conduct extensive experiments in three real-world datasets.
+\item We conduct extensive experiments on three real-world datasets.
 The results demonstrate that our proposed HicRec outperforms the baselines. \end{itemize}

-The rest of the paper is organized as follows: Section \ref{related-work} briefly reviews the related works and Section \ref{preliminaries} gives some preliminaries.
-In Section \ref{model}, our proposed model HicRec is described in detail.
+The rest of the paper is organized as follows.
+Section \ref{related-work} briefly reviews the related works, and Section \ref{preliminaries} gives some preliminaries.
+In Section \ref{model}, our proposed HicRec model is described in detail.
 The experiments and analysis are presented in Section \ref{experiments}.
-Finally in section \ref{conclusions} we draw a conclusion.
+Finally{, we give a conclusion} in Section \ref{conclusions}.